Sarah Hamilton, PGDip (Psych), MBACP (Accred)

 Issues I work with

 I have helped people resolve a wide variety of problems, from anxiety, stress and anger, to eating disorders, poor self-esteem and bereavement.
-I am a specialist in working with depression, trauma, relationship issues, family issues, separation and divorce, and cross cultural relationships.
+I am a specialist in working with depression, trauma and PTSD, relationship issues, family issues, separation and divorce, and cross cultural relationships.

 Training, qualifications & experience

-At the core of my counselling training is a rigorous four-year Postgraduate Diploma in Integrative Psychotherapy.
-I have also undertaken numerous specialist certificates and courses, particularly in the areas of mind-body psychology and trauma resolution.
-I am active in the field of psychotherapy research, and have conducted new studies into what enables therapeutic change.
+At the heart of my professional training is a rigorous four-year Postgraduate Diploma in Integrative Psychotherapy.
+‘Integrative’ means I am trained to draw flexibly on a whole range of therapeutic approaches, according to what works best for each person.
+I have also undertaken numerous specialist trainings, particularly in the areas of mindfulness, neuroscience, trauma treatment, and working with teenagers.
+I have conducted original research into what influences therapeutic change.

-My professional life began with a 20-year career in international marketing and management, where a fascination with inter-cultural communication and business psychology eventually led me to the field of talking therapies in 2007.
-Since then I have held positions as a psychotherapist and counsellor in the private and voluntary sectors and also in the NHS.
-I now focus on my private practice in Harley Street and Reading.
+My working life began with a 16-year career in international marketing and management.
+I spent much of this time living and working abroad, in a variety of countries and continents.
+A fascination with inter-cultural communication and psychology eventually led me to the field of talking therapies in 2007.
+I have since worked as a counsellor and psychotherapist for adults and young people in various settings across the private and charitable sectors, and in the NHS.
+I now run established private practices in both London and Reading.

 I am a fully Accredited Member of the BACP, and abide by the BACP code of ethics.